swiftraccoon/sdrtrunk-rdio-api/CONTRIBUTING.md

-# Contributing to RdioCallsAPI
+# Contributing to sdrtrunk-rdio-api

-Thank you for your interest in contributing to RdioCallsAPI!
+Thank you for your interest in contributing to sdrtrunk-rdio-api!
 This document provides guidelines and instructions for contributing to the project.

 ## Table of Contents